 Everything, Everything by Nicola Yoon

 I finished this book in 1 possibly 2 days as I was so gripped and had to be forced to put it down, just to make it last longer!
-‘Everything, Everything’, is written in such an interesting way with the use of communication and diagrams present throughout, as a way of expressing Maddy’s thoughts, and uncovering the way in which the formation of her relationship with Olly takes place.
+‘Everything, Everything‘, is written in such an interesting way with the use of communication and diagrams present throughout to express Maddy’s thoughts and reveal how the formation of her relationship with Olly takes place.
 The book explores just how much we are willing to do when we are in love, and Yoon does this so magnificently with her brilliant and unique way of writing perfectly intertwining love with the other numerous themes she trails throughout.
 Just Fabulous!

 We were Liars by E. Lockhart